 Despite the fame and popularity rained down upon it, the ʻukulele is embraced for the attributes inherited from its Portuguese grandparents: portability, ease of learning, relatively low cost and attractive sound.
 With that said, the musical flexibility of the ʻukulele's provides much of its universal appeal.
 After all, it is an able solo and accompanying instrument and at home with nearly any musical style.
 Today it is more likely to hear a pop song played on the ʻukulele than legacy Hawaiian and Portuguese repertoire.

-Kaka'ako Jam | Cory and Zach blaze Ko'olau and Blackbird 'ukuleles against Pow Wow street murals.
+Kaka'ako Jam | Cory and Zach blaze Ko'olau and Blackbird ʻukuleles against Pow Wow street murals.

 ʻUkulele Notation | ʻUkulele music may be scored in staff notation or tablature.

-Minuet | Joseph Haydn | Frary Ukulele Band
+Minuet | Joseph Haydn played by Peter Frary

 ʻUkulele Makers